 Keep your head up and spine lengthened.
 Feel one line of energy from your crown all the way down to your root.

 Stay here for at least 5 breaths before coming up to standing again.

 Feel your hips.
-Are they looser.
-What do your feel?
+Are they lost?
+What do you feel?
 Just observe, do not judge.
 It does not matter what the answer is.
 Simply practice listening to your body.

 Now take a deeeeeep loooong sloooooow breath.
 Hold it, and let it go.
 Imagine all the tension leaving your body like a gentle grey mist.
-Come back to your deeeep and rhythmic breath.
+Come back to your deep and rhythmic breath.

 It encourages you to let go.
 Remember your intention.
 Let it go.
 Let it go.
 Remember your intention.
 Remember your perfection, your truth.
 You relax deeper.

 When you are ready gently come back to your body.
 Feel the light energising and moving your fingers and toes.
 Feel your whole body energising and preparing for the beautiful day ahead.

 When you are ready, bring your knees to your chest and turn to your right side.
 This foetal position symbolises a new birth, a new birth after releasing what no longer serves you.
 Keep this divine light with you for the rest of the day.
 Remember this feeling of lightness.